 Given that 85 percent of Canadians say they want to age in place, in-home care is often considered the desirable option for those who need chronic, palliative, or rehabilitative care.
 People say they feel more secure in familiar surroundings and like the sense of independence they get from being in their own home.

 For some, managing on their own can become difficult.
 Sometimes one spouse is responsible for the 24-hour care of the other.
 Others live alone and depend on family and friends to help them when they’re able.
-To help people live well at home, professional caregivers prepare meals, perform light housekeeping, help with exercise, shopping, and pet care, and offer much needed companionship.
+To help people live well at home, Newfoundland Ladies home care providers prepare meals, perform light housekeeping, help with exercise, shopping, and pet care, and offer much needed companionship.

 In-home care comes with a broad range of benefits for clients and their families: